Tuvalu: History

-Prehistory
+Pre-colonial history

 The origins of the people of Tuvalu are addressed in the theories regarding the migration into the Pacific that began about 3,000 years ago.
 During pre-European-contact times, there was frequent canoe voyaging between the nearer islands including Samoa and Tonga.
 Eight of the nine islands of Tuvalu were inhabited.
 This explains the origin of the name, Tuvalu, which means 'eight standing together' in Tuvaluan (compare to *walu meaning 'eight' in Proto-Austronesian).
 Possible evidence of human-made fires in the Caves of Nanumanga suggests humans may have occupied the islands for thousands of years.

 An important creation myth in the islands of Tuvalu is the story of te Pusi mo te Ali (the Eel and the Flounder), who are said to have created the islands of Tuvalu.
 Te Ali (the flounder) is believed to be the origin of the flat atolls of Tuvalu and te Pusi (the eel) is the model for the coconut palms that are important in the lives of Tuvaluans.
 The stories of the ancestors of the Tuvaluans vary from island to island.
 On Niutao, Funafuti and Vaitupu, the founding ancestor is described as being from Samoa, whereas on Nanumea, the founding ancestor is described as being from Tonga.